 SESTA/FOSTA caused SWOP to cancel the “acquisition and development of an electronic tool for sex workers to report violence, harassment and other harmful behavior.”
-And because HRW “documents abuses against sex workers with a goal of making sex work less dangerous,” it worries it work could now be against the law yoo.
+And because HRW “documents abuses against sex workers with a goal of making sex work less dangerous,” it worries its work could now be against the law too.

 Moreso, Walters is afraid that FOSTA will become a model for other sex-phobic countries looking to censor online spaces in the name of trafficking.

 One of the groups who pushed hardest for the law and helped craft it was the National Center on Sexual Exploitation (NCSE), an anti-adult content group formerly known as Morality in Media.
-They basically argue that adult content enables sex trafficking and child exploitation, but they offer little scientific evidence for this censorious claim.
+They basically argued that adult content enables sex trafficking and child exploitation, though they offered little scientific evidence for this censorious claim.

 If you want to know NCSE’s actual goal, consider this: They’ve drafted legislation now passed in 11 states declaring adult content as a “health crisis,” paving the way for eventual censorship of adult content online.

-Savage says that while adult content might be the target now, dating websites could eventually be on their hit list, affecting the estimated 80% of same-sex couples and 40% of opposite sex couples who date online.
-This might sound alarmist, but Craigslist, Scruff and Grindr have all already changed their guidelines to accommodate the law.
+Savage says that while adult content might be the target now, dating websites could eventually be on their hit list, affecting the estimated 80% of same-sex couples and 40% of opposite-sex couples who date online.
+This might sound alarmist, but Craigslist, Scruff and Grindr have all already changed their guidelines to accommodate SESTA/FOSTA.